deadwronggames/ZModularUI/README.md

 - Images
 - Fills
 - Scrollviews
+- Sliders
 - Toggles
 - Basic layout elements

-More prefabs (radio buttons, tabs, etc.) will be added soon.
+More prefabs (tab views, dropdowns, etc.) will be added soon.
 Each prefab follows the modular structure and can be easily customized or extended.

-### Configuration Lifecycle
+### Additional Functionality
-- The component calls `Setup()` to link internal references.
-- Then `Apply()` applies theme data from the referenced config.
-- Reconfiguration can be triggered manually or automatically after recompilation.
+- Radio buttons

 ## Planned additions:
-- More UI element prefabs and functionality (tabs, sliders, radio buttons, dropdowns, input fields, toasts)
+- More UI element prefabs and functionality (tabs, dropdowns, input fields, toasts)
 - Tooltip system
 - Page management with animation & transition helpers, navigation system
 - Localization support